ph-w2000/S2pecNet/README.md

 - ASVspoof2019 dataset: https://datashare.ed.ac.uk/handle/10283/3336
   1. Download `LA.zip` and unzip it
   2. Set your dataset directory in the configuration file

+2. The power spectrogram features are extracted with the MATLAB implementation provided by the ASVspoof 2019 organizers.
+Please first run the `./extractor/process_LA_data.m` with MATLAB, and then run python `./extractor/reload_data.py` with python.
+Make sure you change the directory path to the path on your machine.

 ### Training
 The `main.py` includes train/validation/evaluation.